CadenceGames/Downbeat-Documentation/NoteGroups.md

 ## Note ChronoPaths
 These ChronoPath names follow the format described in [PathFormat.md](PathFormat.md) Downbeat loads note paths only for the instrument and difficulty that the player has selected.
-To do this, it will attempt to load the file called `<InstDiff>.path`.
+To do this, it will attempt to load the file called `<DiffInst>.path`.

 |Property | Dimention | Description|